Club: Liverpool FC | Opening: 1884 | Capacity: 45,522 seats

 Anfield is located about 2 miles north of Liverpool city centre in the middle of the Anfield area.
 Just half a mile away, separated by Stanley Park, lies Goodison Park, home of Liverpool rivals Everton.

-If coming from the M57 north, exit at junction 4 toward Liverpool/A580.
+If coming by car from the M57 north, exit at junction 4 toward Liverpool/A580.
 Follow the A580 toward the city for almost 4 miles, and, after having passed Walton Hall Park on your right, turn left onto Queens Drive (A5058).
 After half a mile turn right at the traffic lights onto Utting Avenue.
 Continue until you see the ground on your right.

-Coming from the south or east, approach the city on the M62 and follow for A5058 Queens Drive.
+If arriving from the south or east, approach the city on the M62 and follow for A5058 Queens Drive.
 Stay on the A5058 for about 3 miles, and turn left at the traffic lights at Utting Avenue.
 Continue until you see the stadium on your right.

 If using public transport, take bus 17 from Queens Square bus station, which lies almost opposite Liverpool Lime Street train station in Liverpool’s centre.
 Alternatively, one can take bus 26 or 27 from Paradise street, also in the centre, or bus 917 from St John’s Lane.
 All buses leave you directly at the ground.